-- ✔ Private sector funding sources, such as local foundations or corporate giving programs, in your community - ✓ Fee-for-service models appropriate for your population, services, and service delivery providers
+- ✓ Private sector funding sources, such as local foundations or corporate giving programs, in your community. - ✓ Fee-for-service models appropriate for your population, services, and service delivery providers. - ✓ Private sector funding sources, such as local foundations or corporate giving programs, in your community.

-Make sure to explore whether Title XX or Medicaid is a potential funding source for your program/system, as it is not a capped funding source, but is limited based on services and eligibility.
+Make sure to explore whether Title XX or Medicaid is a potential funding source for your program/system, as it is not a capped funding source, but rather is limited based on services and eligibility.
 When it is an appropriate funding source, it can be a key component of ensuring long-term, sustainable funding.

-Analyzing Funding Sources
+• Analyzing Funding Sources